GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
-Various other Python modules are required to run the different processes that are part of the deconfliction service.
-The recommended approach is to run one-by-one each required deconfliction process through initialization to identify missing modules.
-Missing modules should be installed until the process successfully initializes at which time the same initialization test can be done for the next process.
-The following steps walk through running each deconfliction process and cover the most likely missing modules.
+Various other Python packages are required to run the different processes that are part of the deconfliction service.
+The recommended approach is to run one-by-one each required deconfliction process through initialization to identify missing packages.
+Missing packages should be installed until the process successfully initializes at which time the same initialization test can be done for the next process.
+The following steps walk through running each deconfliction process and cover the most likely missing packages.
 </li>

 <li>